 We have more from the Central Division:

 - With the acquisition of De’Andre Hunter, the Cavaliers essentially have a three-year championship window, as Jason Lloyd of The Athletic explains.
-The core group of the team is under contract through the 2026/27 season and the Cavs have to exceed the second apron to keep it together.
+The core group of the team is under contract through the 2026/27 season and the Cavs will likely have to exceed the second tax apron to keep it together.
 If Evan Mobley makes an All-NBA team this season, his max contract will increase and leave them above that level.
 The penalties for being above the second apron steadily increase if a team remains there for two or more seasons.

 - In a subscriber-only story, Chris Fedor of Cleveland.com notes that Hunter may not necessarily wind up as a starter.
-Max Strus has been effective as the starting small forward spot and he’s averaging 15.3 points and 3.8 assists over the last three games.
+Max Strus has been effective in the starting small forward spot and he’s averaging 15.3 points and 3.8 assists over the last three games.

 - Alex Len was reportedly going to sign with the Pacers after he cleared waivers.
 Instead, he chose to go to the Lakers and the Pacers gave veteran big man Jahlil Okafor a 10-day contract.
-Okafor had been toiling in the G League with the Cleveland Mad Ants.
+Okafor had been toiling in the G League with the Indiana Mad Ants.
 “We’re taking care of our own here.
 There were other options, but we elected to bring somebody on board that has been with us for the entirety of the Mad Ants season,” coach Rick Carlisle said, per Akeem Glaspie of the Indianapolis Star.
 “That’s loyalty to show to someone who’s shown loyalty to us, which is great.
 And I wish him the best.”

 Hopefully Okafor will stick.
 He is a great guy!